Documentation

 Hardware overview

-- a shared update path across both firmware personalities
+• a shared update path across all three firmware personalities

 In normal use, the hardware stays the same while the active behavior changes depending on the firmware personality loaded onto the device.